Non-stabilizerness and violations of CHSH inequalities

-Let us finally move to our last theorem regarding non-locality and non-local non-stabilizerness.
+On the other hand, the state $\ket{\psi^-}$ is a stabilizer state, so that by Theorem~\ref{theorem1}, its expectation value is also bounded by 2.
+This concludes the proof. \end{proof} \end{thm}

+The above theorems show that Bob and Alice must measure in directions that are tilted with respect to each other, and that this tilt must be a non Clifford rotation.

+Finally, we show structural relations between non-locality and non-stabilizerness in the CHSH violations.
 Since violations of the CHSH are connected with non-local behavior, one would naively expect non-local magic to play a major role in CHSH violations.
 It turns out that not only this is not the case, but it is actually the opposite: non-local magic is detrimental for the maximal violation of CHSH inequality.
-Indeed, one can prove that in presence of any amount of non-local non-stabilizerness it is not possible to saturate the Tsirelson bound.
-Conversely, it is necessary to have positive local non-stabilizerness in order to observe non-locality.
-For future convenience we introduce the local non-stabilizerness as the difference between the total $M_2$ and the non-local one:
+Indeed, one can prove that non-local non-stabilizerness bounds the maximal achievable violation, i.e. the larger $M_{\rm NL}$ the lower the maximal violation.
+Moreover, we are going to see that in order to violate the CHSH inequality, one needs the operator $U$ to inject some \textit{local} non-stabilizerness, defined as the difference between the total $M_2$ and the non-local one: